nowaproj/docs/pages/ui_creating.md

 # Intro to UI design

->Nicer for the eye, closer to the heart!
+>Nicer for the eye👁️‍🗨️, closer to the heart💓!

 *Creating an app with a nice design holds a alot of value for your app! therfore You creating an awsome designs easily is our top prioirty!*